xxmistacruzxx/CSView/README.md

-# SolidStart
+# CSView

-CSView is a Solid-Start based website, designed to give helpful utilities for CS:GO players.
+CSView is a Next based website, designed to give helpful utilities for CS:GO players.

 # Features